fleebe/dep-graph/README.md

 # Description

-A cli program to generate dependency .dot files for use with [Graphviz](https://graphviz.org/).
+A cli program to generate a html report of application javascript files.
+Dependencies .dot graph files are also produce for use with [Graphviz](https://graphviz.org/).

 It can process a file or a directory.
 For a directory it processes recursively.